-All of those umami-rich flavors of your favorite sushi shop piled into a casserole dish and baked - it's a deconstructed sushi roll miracle in your very own kitchen!
+All of the umami-rich flavors of your favorite sushi shop piled into a casserole dish and baked - it's a deconstructed sushi roll in your very own kitchen!
+This Baked Sushi with Salmon Recipe is a weeknight winner.

 To begin, prepare the sushi rice.
 Rinse the rice 2-3 times, until the water runs clear.
 Then transfer the rice and 1 ½ cups of water to a pot with a tight-fitting lid.
-Place over medium-high heat until boiling, then cover the pan and lower the heat to low.
-Cook until all the water is absorbed and the short-grain white rice is tender.
+Place over medium-high heat until boiling, then cover the pan and reduce the heat to low.
+Cook until all the water is absorbed and the rice is tender.
 Remove from heat.

 While the rice is still hot, mix the rice vinegar, sugar and salt and heat in the microwave for about 30 seconds.
 Stir well.
 Pour over the rice and use a plastic or wooden spoon to gently toss the cooked rice in the seasoned sushi vinegar.

 Let the rice cool until it can be handled.
-Spray an 8 x 8 square pan or similar with nonstick cooking spray.
+Spray a 2-quart baking dish with nonstick cooking spray.
 Press the seasoned sushi rice into the bottom of the pan.
 Set aside.

 Pour the seasoned mayonnaise over the flaked salmon.
 Gently mix to coat the salmon.